sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The LuaTeX engine
+Short desc    : The LuaTeX engine
 URL          : http://tug.org/texlive/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : LuaTeX is an extended version of pdfTeX using Lua as an
+Descript     : LuaTeX is an extended version of pdfTeX using Lua as an
              : embedded scripting language.
 The LuaTeX project's main
              : objective is to provide an open and configurable variant of TeX
              : while at the same time offering downward compatibility.
 LuaTeX